klleee28/Data_Science_Portfolio/README.md

 # Data Science Portfolio
 ## Courseworks from my Master's Degree
 Name: Lee Kean Lim \
-Program Duration: December 2021 to December 2022 \
 Program Title: MSc in Data Science and Business Analytics \
 University: Asia Pacific University of Technology and Innovation \
 Award: Distinction \
 CGPA: 3.84 \
+Program Duration: December 2021 to December 2022

+This repository archived the courseworks completed during my Master's Degree.
 The following provides a description of the coursework completed and skill set utilized. \
 Date updated: 22-March-2022

 ## 1.0 Predictive Modeling